Henry L. Benning: Early life and education

-Benning was born on a plantation in Columbia County, Georgia, owned by his parents Pleasant Moon and Malinda Meriwether White Benning, the third of eleven children.
-He attended Franklin College (now the University of Georgia), graduating in 1834.
+Benning was born on a plantation in Columbia County, Georgia owned by his parents Pleasant Moon and Malinda Meriwether White Benning, the third of eleven children.
+His grandfather, Richard White of Richmond, Virginia, had served in the Revolutionary War.
+His father operated the plantation using enslaved labor, specifically 24 slaves in 1820, but moved his family to Harris County, Georgia in 1832.

+Benning received a private education appropriate to his class, including at Franklin College (now the University of Georgia), and graduated in 1834.
 While a student, he was a member of the Phi Kappa Literary Society.
-After college, he moved to Columbus, Georgia, which would be his home for the rest of his life.
-He was admitted to the bar at the age of 21.
+He then traveled to Talbot County, Georgia, and read law under the guidance of George W. Towns.